Amicus/clusterfsck/README.md

 reader = ClusterFsck::Reader.new(:stripe)
 reader.read[:api_key] # loads config_bucket/cluster_fsck_env/stripe and returns the api_key from the hash
 ```

-#### From the command line
-The first time you run ClusterFsck through it's CLI, it will pull its
-configuration from one of a few locations if you configured it manually,
-or prompt you to accept a generated bucket name (or enter your own) and to
-provide AWS keys, and then store the configuration for you in `~/.clusterfsck`.

-The other locations it checks for its config are `/usr/clusterfsck` and in
-the local directory where it was run from, `./.clusterfsck`, checking usr, then
-home, then local.
-It also looks for S3 keys in a `~/.fog` file and for any or all
-of its config keys in environment variables.
-It will also check if the
-bucket exists and offer to create it if it does not.

-See help on bin/clusterfsck

 The ClusterFsck::Reader instance will automatically load the configuration for
 the environment stored in the CLUSTER_FSCK_ENV environment variable on the host.